Complete guide: the consumer goods expansion accounting checklist

 Auditing your inventory becomes critical during an international expansion.
 Like in the previous segment, the first step is to make sure you can run the necessary audits.
 The second aspect is to ensure that the information you gather is timely and actionable.

 Selling in new regions can put a whole new degree of strain on your cash flow.
-And during an expansion phase, not having enough cash to meet all your demands is not an option.
+And during an expansion phase, insufficient cash to meet all your demands is not an option.
 For this reason, you need to have several cash flow contingencies in case something unexpected happens.

 A practical way to approach your cash flow is to focus on these three areas:

 • Access to extra capital: Make sure you have a way to access additional capital if necessary.
-So investing your time opening an emergency line of credit or making sure you can expand a current one are good options.
+So investing your time opening an emergency line of credit or ensuring you can expand a current one are good options.

-• Visibility: Having visibility on how your cash flow is impacted by entering new markets is important to prepare adequately.
-If you haven't already, adding automated systems or an automated dashboarding tool can help increase your cash flow’s visibility.
+• Visibility: It is essential to see how entering new markets impacts your cash flow to prepare adequately.
+If you haven't already, adding automated systems or a dashboarding tool can help increase your cash flow’s visibility.

-• Avoid delays in payments: Having the confidence that all your expenses to vendors, suppliers, and employees are met is essential during an expansion phase.
-Being able to rely on a payroll automation system is a great way to reduce the likelihood of human error and missing out on payments.
+• Avoid delays in payments: During an expansion phase, it is essential to be confident that all expenses to vendors, suppliers, and employees are met.
+Relying on a payroll automation system is a great way to reduce the likelihood of human error and missed payments.

-In today's competitive eCommerce world, the reality is that profit margins can be razor-thin.
+With increasing competition, the reality is that eCommerce profit margins can be razor-thin.

-• Currency exchange fees: Currency exchange fees can make a big difference in your profits.
-Most Australian banks will charge between 3-5% on top of the interbank exchange rate.
+• Currency exchange fees: Currency exchange fees can significantly affect your profits.
+Most Australian banks will charge between 3% and 5% on top of the interbank exchange rate.
 Essentially, these fees are just a hit to your profits that you need to factor in.
 A better solution is to find a payment partner that understands the needs of international eCommerce businesses and offers more competitive solutions.

 Expanding to new regions can be incredibly profitable and is a great way to find sustainable growth for your consumer goods eCommerce business.
-But only if you can make sure all the new fees you will be subject to don't erode your profit margin.
-Otherwise, you’ll find yourself overly invested and find it ends up hurting your business.
+But only if you can ensure all the new fees you will be subject to don't erode your profit margin.
+Otherwise, you’ll find yourself overly invested and end up hurting your business.

 The good news is that Airwallex can offer you a series of scalable solutions that can make sure that your expansion to new markets is fast, efficient, and above all, profitable.